davisec52/API-5-filemicroservice/README.md

 Hint: You may want to use this package: https://www.npmjs.com/package/multer

-This particular microservice uploads the file to a temporary folder prior to evaluation of file size. once file size is returned, we us fs.access() to verify that the file exists, and then fs.unlink() to delete the file.
+This particular microservice uploads the file to a temporary folder prior to evaluation of file size. once file size is returned, we use fs.access() to verify that the file exists, and then fs.unlink() to delete the file.

-The live project is found on Heroku at ...
+The live project is found on Heroku at https://fcc-file-microservice.herokuapp.com/.